JoLiLolpro/3DSController/README.md

 3DS~~Controller~~Mouse ![](/3DS/cxi/icon48x48.png?raw=true)
 ===
-A 3DS homebrew application which allows you to use your 3DS touchscreen as a wireless mouse for Windows.
+A 3DS homebrew application which allows you to use your 3DS touchscreen as a wireless mouse for Windows and Linux(touchscreen).

 ## About this fork
-This fork is from [CTurt/3DSController](https://github.com/CTurt/3DSController) and delete all the features except the touchscreen one and make it more usable for playing osu! with a 3DS XL.
+This fork is from [CTurt/3DSController](https://github.com/CTurt/3DSController) and delete all the features except the touchscreen one and make it more usable for playing osu! with a 3DS/3DS XL.

 This fork implement smoothing for the cursor, the active zone of the touchscreen is fully customizable because the 3DSXL's screen can be too big for playing osu, and the blue rectangle on screen show the limits of the active zone.